-Polyaminopropyl Biguanide is a broad-spectrum antimicrobial agent used in a variety of products, including contact lens cleaning solutions, skin disinfectant solutions, and wound dressings.15 Solid wound dressings are composed of various synthetic or naturally-derived materials, and typically contain added antimicrobials, such as silver, bismuth, chlorhexidine, bacitracin, or Polyaminopropyl Biguanide.
+Polyaminopropyl Biguanide is a broad-spectrum antimicrobial agent used in a variety of products, including contact lens cleaning solutions, skin disinfectant solutions, and wound dressings.
+Solid wound dressings are composed of various synthetic or naturally-derived materials, and typically contain added antimicrobials, such as silver, bismuth, chlorhexidine, bacitracin, or Polyaminopropyl Biguanide.
 Wound dressings are regulated by FDA as Class 1 medical devices (i.e., the device is exempt from premarket notification procedures).
-However, this classification does not apply to wound dressings that contain added drugs, such as antimicrobial agents.16
+However, this classification does not apply to wound dressings that contain added drugs, such as antimicrobial agents.
+However, the device is exempt from premarket notification procedures agents.